 On September 22, National Labor Relations Board (NLRB) Administrative Law Judge Geoffrey Carter found more violations of federal law by Station Casinos than in any previous case against a Nevada gaming company.
-(Update: the company has appealed the decision.)
+(Update: On October 5, 2012, the NLRB issued an order completely rejecting the company's appeal of ALJ Carter's decision.)

 The judge has recommended that Station be ordered to cease and desist from its wide-ranging violations of federal law.
 His decision gives the lie to Station’s propaganda about this case.
 It has told employees and the press that it has “at all times complied with the law.”
 Now the truth is out.